tolgaerok/tolga-scripts/ARCH/BIGLINUX/NEW-INSTALLS-DEC-2024/BLUETOOTH-FIX/bluetooth-suspend.service.md

-# 8-) Turn bluetooth off when system suspends and turn back on after suspend
+#  :wink: Turn bluetooth off when system suspends and turn back on after suspend

-> *Tolga Erok*
+> *Tolga Erok* :wink:
 >
 > - 24/12/2024
 > - *(c)* Turn bluetooth off when system suspends and turn back on after suspend